thriveweb/deking-new/content/services/single-service.md

 status: Featured
 date: '2018-01-27'
 featuredImage: /images/uploads/deck-1-2.jpg
-excerpt: 'A Deking Deck will add Value, quality, longevity, and style to your home.'
+excerpt: 'A DeKing Deck will add Value, quality, longevity, and style to your home.'
-welcomeTitle: Brisbane and Gold Coast Specialist Deck Builder
+welcomeTitle: Brisbane & Gold Coast Deck Builder
 welcomeDescription: >-
-  Deking designs, builds, maintains and restores high quality commercial and residential decks.
-Dekings design and construction service comes with a 25 year guarantee.
+  DeKing designs, builds, maintains and restores high quality commercial and residential decks.
+DeKings design and construction service comes with a 25 year guarantee.
 We pride ourselves on working together with our clients to ensure a great result.
 Our clients enjoy the quality of our workmanship, customized designs and attention to detail evident in everything down to the quality fittings and screws used as standard on all our projects.
-From large outdoor entertaining decks with covered outdoor kitchens to small statement entry patios, the Deking team has a wealth of design and construction experience to bring to any decking project.
+From large outdoor entertaining decks with covered outdoor kitchens to small statement entry patios, the DeKing team has a wealth of design and construction experience to bring to any decking project on the Gold Coast or SE QLD.
 welcomeImage: /images/uploads/7.jpg
 accordion: []
 servicePriceTitle: Price guide